 Semantic Optimization

-Include related entities and concepts.
+Include related entities and concepts so Google understands your topic depth.

 For “best running shoes for flat feet”: